 This documentary opened my eyes even more about the problems that we faced due to the overconsumption of sugar and process food.
 Dr. Lusting proved that over the last 30 years people all over the world are gaining weight not because they eat too much, but because we are consuming too much sugar in our diets and not eating the right foods.
 He proved that our food system is broken and the cause of all the epidemic is not laziness or gluttony.

 A Calorie is not a Calorie

-The key message of Dr Lusting is that a calorie is not a calorie.
-This is concept that I learn over time in my studies but with his explanation I got more facts about why is this true.
+The key message of Dr. Lusting is that a calorie is not a calorie.
+This is a concept that I learn over time in my studies but with his explanation, I got more facts about why is this true.
 Our body processes different types of fats and carbs in radically different ways.

 For example, fat.
 There are good fats, like the omega-3 fatty acids (found in wild fish and flax,) and bad fats, like omega-6 fatty acid found in corn-fed beef.
 Omega-3s reduce inflammation and repair membranes, whereas omega-6s cause inflammation and increases risk of health problems like arthritis and cancer.
 Do you see the difference?

 The same goes for carbs.
 There are good carbs, like lactose, the sugar found in milk, or fiber-heavy foods like vegetables and whole grains.
 But the worst carb of all, is sugar.
 And this one it’s everywhere in our food supply (77% of the foods in the America food supply include added sugar).
 Sugar plays a huge role in metabolic syndrome, which leads to diseases like diabetes.